BSL

 Childcare workers tend to children’s needs while helping to foster early development in them.

-• Qualification: You can consult this guide here for a detailed list of qualifications needed to work in childcare.
-If you can add BSL into your qualifications, you can work with special kids too.
-It will keep you a notch on your job prospect and earn you a higher salary.
+- Qualification: You can consult this guide here for a detailed list of qualifications needed to work in childcare.
+If you can add BSL to your qualifications, you can work with special kids, too.
+It will keep you a notch on your job prospects and earn you a higher salary.

-You’re now well informed regarding the career opportunities in BSL.
-Hopefully, you’ve also decided which one do you want to pursue.
+You’re now well-informed regarding the career opportunities at BSL.
+Hopefully, you’ve also decided which one you want to pursue.
 But do you know the best practices for learning BSL?
 Let’s discuss that in the next module.

 Best Practices for Learning BSL